No9005/mini-moi/README.md

     - **Margin**: The margin of the product. **Automatically added*
     - **Store**: The name of the store you buy the product from. *optional*
     - **Phone**: The phone number of the store you buy the product from. *optional*
-- `Abos`:
+- `Subscription.`:
     - **id**: The unique identifier. *Automatically added*
     - **Customer id**: The unique identifier of the customer. _See `Customers`_ _**id**_
     - **Update date**: The date of the last update. *Automatically added*
-    - **Cycle type**: The type of the abo interval. *For further information see: How the next delivery Date gets calculated & its options*
+    - **Cycle type**: The type of the subscription interval. *For further information see: How the next delivery Date gets calculated & its options*
         - Options:
             - Weekday: deliveries are set to the specific weekday
             - Interval: deliveries are set to be every n-days.